Your Elopement Guide + Checklist to Help Your Love Run Wild

-Most people decide to go away far away from home for their elopement.
+Most people decide to adventure in far off places for their elopement.
 How many days is your trip going to be, and are there any additional celebrations you plan to have along the way?
 If you didn’t know this already, your wedding doesn’t have to all fit into a single day.
 Many couples choose to spread the joy over multiple days.
 You may want to consider a multi-day elopement if you want some of your time to be with friends and family and some of it to be just you two.

 Make sure the overall trip you are planning includes time for your celebration to extend beyond just one day so that you don’t look back and wish “I we wish we had carved out more time!”
 In my experience, no one has ever said they wish they had planned a shorter trip, so when in doubt, go for more days rather than less.

 5 | Plan Out The Details